moomenabid/AWS_Serverless_Application/README.md

 Click the `Existing Role` dropdown and pick `lambda_role` Click `Create Function`

-Finally, we scrolled down to `Function code` and in the `lambda_function` code box, we wrote this code
+Then, we scrolled down to `Function code` and in the `lambda_function` code box, we wrote this code
 ```python
 import boto3, os, json